 Hearing aids are expensive when purchased at a clinic, but they come with the benefit of in-person adjustments.
 You don’t need to visit a clinic, however, to know that your device fits improperly.

 This is more common with in the canal hearing aids.
 Look for these cardinal signs of hearing aids that don’t fit, and take action if they seem to describe your device

-In the Canal Hearing Aids: Do They Hurt?
+In the Canal Hearing Aids: Are You Experiencing Ear Pain?

-In the Canal Hearing Aids: Do They Whistle?
+In the Canal Hearing Aids: Are You Experiencing a Whistling Sound?

-Some feedback is normal, and can indicate that the device is working.
-But if feedback occurs spontaneously, for example, while chewing, brushing your hair, or scratching the side of your head, or prevents you from adjusting the volume to a desirable level, it may be the result of ill-fitting hearing aids.
+Some feedback is normal and can indicate that the device is working.
+But if feedback occurs spontaneously, it may be the result of ill-fitting hearing aids.
+Examples of this might include feedback while chewing, brushing your hair, or scratching the side of your head.
+If the feedback prevents you from adjusting the volume to a desirable level, it may be the result of ill-fitting hearing aids.

 In the Canal Hearing Aids: How Do You Know If They Fit?

 The typical hearing-aid purchase includes multiple fittings and returns, which can be frustrating, expensive, and time-consuming, so researchers and clinicians are trying to make the fitting process more accurate.

 Doug Hart, Ph.D., professor of mechanical engineering at MIT, developed a digital scanning technology to provide an extremely accurate image of the inner ear.
 The technique, emission reabsorption laser-induced fluorescence (ERLIF) can even measure how the ear canal changes shape with movements of the jaw bone.
 This is a prime example of hearing-related innovation and will be beneficial for both in the canal hearing aids as well as BTE hearing aids.
 Whether or not ERLIF, or other research, will downsize the hassle, it’s important to make sure hearing aids fit correctly.